 Carol received her law degree from New York University School of Law in 1978 and an LL.
 M. in Taxation from NYU in 1983.
 Carol graduated from the Summit School in St. Paul, Minnesota, then attended Swarthmore College and transferred to Yale University during the first year of co-education, where she majored in Russian language and received her B.A. in 1972.

 Carol began her law practice as an associate with Richards & O'Neil in New York City (now part of Bingham McCutchen LLP), where she worked on leveraged buy-outs, formation of venture capital funds, employee compensation, industrial revenue bond financing, real estate syndications, research and development partnerships, and tax planning.
 Carol moved to Maine in 1984, where she was an associate at Murray, Plumb & Murray for two years before starting her own firm.

-Carol was Vice Chair of the Brunswick Local Redevelopment Authority, the agency which prepared the master plan for redevelopment of the Naval Air Station in Brunswick from 2005 to 2007.
+Carol was Vice Chair of the Brunswick Local Redevelopment Authority, the agency which prepared the master plan for redevelopment of the former Naval Air Station in Brunswick from 2005 to 2007.
 She continues to work on environmental issues as a member of the NASB Restoration Advisory Board.

 Carol has been on the board of other non-profit organizations, including Bronx Educational Services, Inc., a literacy organization, and the Women's Business Development Corporation.
 In 1994, Carol was a member of the Alpha Class of the Leadership Maine program of the Maine Development Foundation.
 Carol served as Chair of the Maine Educational Loan Authority from 2000 to 2003.